MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 ![Adaptive Performance Tweaks][logo]

-Adaptive Performance Tweaks is a Minecraft Forge Mod which automatically adjust specific settings on the server to allow a more balanced TPS/FPS.
+Adaptive Performance Tweaks is a Minecraft Forge server-side Mod which automatically adjust specific settings on the server to allow a more balanced TPS/FPS.
 The goal of this mod is to allow a smoother experience on a server with several (=> 180) Mods.

 **⚠️Please make sure to create regular backup of your world in case something goes wrong.**